yilmazuur/React-Redux-BoilerPlate/readme.md

-loaded packages are at below with run order. install global npm modules one by one.
+loaded packages are at below in running order. install global npm modules one by one.
 For others: simply => npm install and run "npm link webpack --save" after "npm install"